carsten-langer/cloud-developer-capstone/README.md

 for the user requesting it.
 The user id is extracted from the JWT token that is sent by the client.
 The id of the recipe item for which an attachment URL should be generated is passed as a URL parameter.
 It returns an upload URL and a download URL using the model of the attachment URL generation as shown above.
+The upload URL's expiration timeout is 5 min.

 ### `addUploadAttachment`

-A function not to be called by a client, but instead called from S3 whenever an S3 object (attachment) was stored or updates.
+A function not to be called by a client, but instead called from S3 whenever an S3 object (attachment) was stored or updated.
-Will from the S3 object key determine the userId and recipeId and then store the attachment's URL to the recipe data stored in DynamoDB for this userId and recipeId.
+Will determine from the S3 object key the userId and recipeId and then store the attachment's URL to the recipe data stored in DynamoDB for this userId and recipeId.

 ### `deleteAttachment`